Discover everything you need to know to become an Intensive Care (ICU), nurse. From the interview to the job, this is your complete guide.

 If you have praise from a nurse you worked with or clinical instructor about your ability to master equipment without issues, bring it to the interview.
 That will make a huge difference.

-4. Highlight Your Experiences in the ICU
+Highlight Your Understanding of What to Expect in the ICU

 Express to the interviewers that you understand the reality of the ICU.
 It will help if you can describe your experiences working it – whether that was as a volunteer, CNA, or a student.